DPotoyan/Chem324/ch02/note02.md

 - Wave equation is linear which means that any linear combination of any two solutions is also a solution to wave equation.
 - Hence to write down the most general solution one has to take linear combination of all possible solutions.
 - To solve wave equation for a concrete physical system one has to specify boundary conditions: what values wave function takes on physical boundaries $(x=0, x=L)$.
 One may also specify boundary condition with respect to time (initial condition) $t=0$
-- 1D wave equation for a guitar string is governed by the displacement of the string $u(x,t)$ in time and space.
+- Solutions of wave equation for a 1D guitar string are found by separating variables, solving resulting ordinary diff equations and then by imposing boundary conditions at two ends.
-- Solutions of wave equation for a 1D guitar string is found by imposing boundary conditions at two ends which results in infinite number of periodic solutions parameterized by an integer number $n$.
+- Solution of 1D guitar string produces infinite number of periodic solutions parameterized by an integer number $n$.
 ```